seansovine/wgpu_grapher/README.md

 (Sample image credit to Arjay Neyra on [Pexels](https://www.pexels.com/photo/spectacular-himalayan-mountain-valley-in-nepal-32225792/).)

-In the future this will be used for some image processing and animated simulation applications.
+In the future this will be used for some image processing and further animated simulation applications.